User Types and Access Control

 - Manage Groups

-Enabling hidden passwords prevents the easy copy and paste of hidden items, however it does not completely prevent user access to this information.
-Please treat hidden passwords as you would any shared credential.
+Hide Passwords prevents easy copy-and-paste of hidden items, however it does not completely prevent user access to this information.
+Treat hidden passwords as you would any shared credential.